SmartComposite®:

 • The interocclusal distance between the implant and the opposing tooth must be at least 13mm for SmartComposite.

-• The buccal to lingual width must be at least 9mm.
+• The buccal-to-lingual width must be at least 9mm.

 • The buccal and lingual thickness from the screw access channel must be a minimum of 3mm.